ibexa/documentation-developer/docs/api/field_type_reference.md

 ## Null Field Type

-This Field Type is used as fallback and for testing purposes.
+This Field Type is used as fallback for migration scenarios, and for testing purposes.

 | Name   | Internal name | Expected input type |
 |--------|---------------|---------------------|